 - the type of browser you are using.

-The CECV will only record your email address if you send the CECV a message.
+The CECV will only record your email address if you send the CECV a message via its website.
 Your email address will only be used for the purpose for which you have provided it and it will not be added to a mailing list or used for any other purpose without your consent.

 The CECV’s website does not provide facilities for the secure transmission of information across the Internet.
 Users should be aware that there are inherent risks transmitting information across the Internet.

 The CECV’s website only uses session cookies and only during a search query of the website.